IdentityPython/pysaml2/docs/howto/config.rst

 When the paramenter *disable_ssl_certificate_validation* is set to True the validity of ssl certificate will be skipped.

+When using a remote metadata source, the `node_name` option can be set to define the name of the root node of the XML document, if needed.
+Usually, the node name will be `urn:oasis:names:tc:SAML:2.0:metadata:EntityDescriptor` or `urn:oasis:names:tc:SAML:2.0:metadata:EntityDescriptor` (node namespace and node tag name).

 When using MDQ, the `freshness_period` option can be set to define a period for which the metadata fetched from the the MDQ server are considered fresh.
 After that period has passed the metadata are not valid anymore and must be fetched